xumaple/website/blog/data/posts/raw.20210913.md

 - [Next.js](nextjs.org) seems like a really good option to go with for pure Javascript websites.
 Buuuut I am not a huge fan of javascript :)
 - Using Flask/React seems like a really easy option, especially since I already have this [bootstrap code](https://github.com/xumaple/create-web-app) I created because I got tired of making new Flask/React apps from scratch...

 But in the end, I chose to go with **Next.js**, since it's a technology I haven't used much of before, and I also don't want to have to worry about coding in multiple languages for this project.
-Plus, Flask is really bad...
+Plus, in my opinion, Flask is really bad...
 D:

 So, with just a single command of ```npx create-next-app```, we have a full-blown app here: